Find Your Program

 Serve the Greater Good With a Master’s Degree in Nursing

-Fifty is an important number for Walden University, celebrating its half-century in 2020.
-For 50 years, Walden has supported working professionals in achieving their academic goals and making a greater impact in their professions and communities.
-Moving into its next half-century, Walden is as committed as ever to empowering the greater good, a principle that helps guide Walden’s more than 80 online degree programs, including its Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), PhD in Nursing, and Doctor of Nursing Practice (DNP).
+For more than 50 years, Walden has supported working professionals in achieving their academic goals and making a greater impact in their professions and communities.
+Walden is committed to empowering the greater good, a principle that helps guide Walden’s more than 80 online degree programs, including its Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), PhD in Nursing, and Doctor of Nursing Practice (DNP).

 In Walden’s online MSN degree program, you can earn a degree while continuing to work and balance your other responsibilities.
 Choose a specialization that meshes with your career goals and future vision.
 Prepare for advanced leadership and educator roles in specializations that include Public Health Nursing and Nursing Education.
 Walden’s direct patient-care specialties, like Family Nurse Practitioner and Adult-Gerontology Primary Care Nurse Practitioner, prepare you to pursue certification and credentialing as a nurse practitioner.